 \section{Conclusion}

-Advances in heterogeneous treatment effect estimators have allowed for granular incrementality-based targeting and personalization in a myriad of social science applications.
-While these methods enable individual-level personalization and fully granular segmentation, firms or institutions in practice often only offer a handful of unique treatments due to menu costs, fairness constraints, antitrust considerations, etc. We denote this practical problem as the coarse personalization problem in which firms need to choose both the unique treatments to offer and the assignment of individuals to the selected treatments.
-We provide a link of what is available theoretically to what is done in practice with our solution to the coarse personalization problem.
+Recent advances in estimating heterogeneous treatment effects have made granular, incrementality-based targeting and personalization feasible.
+However, firms rarely deploy full personalization in practice.
+Implementation costs, fairness considerations, and other operational constraints restrict personalization to a limited number of segments.
+We refer to this as the coarse personalization problem, where firms need to choose what marketing mix to offer and which segments of customers to offer it to.

-In this paper, we utilize methods from the optimal transport literature to solve the coarse personalization problem.
+In this paper, we utilize methods from the optimal transport literature to effectively solve the coarse personalization problem.
 We propose a two-step approach where the first step estimates the conditional average treatment effects and the second step solves the constrained assignment problem.
-The first step itself is already used in the literature and provides the fully granular personalization solution.
-The second step is a novel application of the optimal transport and maps the distribution of conditional average treatment effects to a set of discrete treatments.
-Our solution revisits the traditional marketing framework with modern machinery and we advocate for a ``personalize then discretize'' approach that forms segments and chooses their assigned treatments simultaneously, instead of the traditional ``discretize then personalize'' approach that forms segments and their assigned treatments sequentially.
+The first step itself is already used in the literature for full personalization.
+The second step is a novel application of optimal transport and maps the distribution of conditional average treatment effects to a set of discrete segments.
+We advocate for a ``personalize then discretize'' approach that forms segments and chooses their assigned marketing mix variables simultaneously, instead of the traditional ``discretize then personalize'' approach that sequentially forms segments and then chooses their assigned marketing mix variables.

-There are practical implications of the methodological results from this paper.
-We provide an empirical application for promotions management using field experiment data from a large food delivery platform.
-We find that after assigning five unique treatments, the company is able to recoup over $99.5\%$ of its expected profits from fully granular personalization.
-Our approach outperforms traditional marketing procedures that segments on covariates or preferences.
-Further, our proposed algorithmic solution is both scalable and easy to implement.
-These results have direct managerial implications as we offer a practical way for firms and marketers to optimally coarsely personalize their offerings.
-Future research can examine the effects of competition on firms implementing our coarse personalization procedure.
+To illustrate the practical relevance of our methodology, we present an empirical application for promotions management using field experiment data from a food delivery platform.
+We find that after forming five optimized segments, the company is able to recoup over $99.5\%$ of its expected profits under full personalization.
+Our approach outperforms classical sequential procedures that first segment on covariates or preferences and then form targeting rules.
+We show our algorithmic solution is both scalable and easily implementable.
+These results have direct managerial implications: We offer a practical way for firms and marketers to optimally segment and coarsely personalize their marketing mix.